Roy Frankhouser: Early life

+Political activity

+Frankhouser was a member of a variety of different far-right groups over many decades and associated with many more.
+Author Frederick J. Simonelli noted that "one time or another he was a member of just about every radical right-wing group in the United States".
+Irwin Suall, of the Anti-Defamation League, called Frankhouser "a thread that runs through the history of American hate groups."
+In the 1992 book Nazis, Communists, Klansmen, and Others on the Fringe, authors John George and Laird Wilcox described Frankhouser as simply "a nightmare".
+In 2003 he told a reporter, "I'm accused of everything from the sinking of the Titanic to landing on the moon."

 When he was 19 he met George Lincoln Rockwell, founder of the American Nazi Party.
-He was later described as a protege of Rockwell's.
+He was later described as a protégé of Rockwell's.
 His first recorded arrest occurred at age 22, when he kicked a policeman in the shins during a 1961 protest in Atlanta.
 He participated in Nazi party rallies and Klan demonstrations, being arrested often for disorderly conduct.
 Fellow Klansmen nicknamed him "Riot Roy".
+At about the same time he was a member of the National States' Rights Party, and was later active in the Minutemen.
+Frankhouser became the Grand Dragon of Pennsylvania in 1965.
+The following year he appeared before the House Un-American Activities Committee as part of its investigation of the Ku Klux Klan.

+Frankhouser lost an eye in 1965, and afterwards had a glass eye.
+There are a variety of stories of what led to this.
+He likely lost it during a fight with blacks in a Reading bar.
 According to Frankhouser, he lost his eye in an attack by pipe-wielding Jews.
-In another version, he lost it during a fight with blacks in a Reading bar.
 A third story is that he lost it during the Bay of Pigs invasion.
 At a fundraising auction for the Klan, one of his glass eyes sold for $5.
 He also had a scar on his head which he said was from a brick thrown by a counter-demonstrator.

-Dan Burros, a prominent member of the American Nazi Party, committed suicide in Frankhouser's apartment in 1965 upon seeing the headline of a New York Times article revealing Burros's Jewish background.

-Frankhouser became the Grand Dragon of Pennsylvania in 1965.
-The following year he appeared before the House Un-American Activities Committee as part of its investigation of the Ku Klux Klan.
-He reportedly pleaded the Fifth more than 30 times rather than answer their questions.